 Dogs have been man’s best friend for something over 10,000 years, but that doesn’t mean the law does not have a healthy respect for the mischief our canine brothers and sisters can cause.
+Usually the mischief results from a dog just being a dog.
+Occasionally, it’s tragic, like yesterday’s headline about a man shooting his neighbor over dog droppings.
 Common law was rather comme ci, comme ça about the hounds.
 The “one bite” rule ruled the day throughout the 19th century, holding that an owner or keeper of a dog would be held legally liable for damages caused by the animal only if it could be shown that the animal had a propensity to do something harmful which was unusual for the animal’s class (such as biting people, scratching them or knocking them down) and the owner or keeper knew about the dangerous propensity prior to the incident in question.

 As society became more urban and orderly, a number of states imposed strict liability on dog owners.
 If Fido bit, you were hit.
 In so doing, states treated domestic animals the same as inherently dangerous situations for which res ipse loquitur applied.

 Res ipse loquitur is a great doctrine.
-Meaning literally “the thing speaks for itself,” res ipse loquitur acknowledged that some conditions – like keeping a wild animal, storing explosives in a residence in town, or cutting down a tall tree in the middle of a neighborhood.
-Typically, res ipse loquitur requires a showing that the accident is of a kind that doesn’t normally occur unless someone has acted negligently; the evidence rules out the possibility that the actions of the plaintiff or a third party caused the injury; and the type of negligence in question falls with the scope of the defendant’s duty to the plaintiff.
+Meaning literally “the thing speaks for itself,” res ipse loquitur acknowledged that some conditions – like keeping a wild animal, storing explosives in a residence in town, or cutting down a tall tree in the middle of a neighborhood – were so inherently dangerous (or “fraught,” in today’s overused vernacular) that any damage that resulted from the act was assumed to be the fault of the person engaged in the act no matter how careful he or she was.
+Typically, res ipse loquitur requires a showing that the accident is of a kind that doesn’t normally occur unless someone has acted negligently; the evidence rules out the possibility that the actions of the plaintiff or a third party caused the injury; and the type of negligence in question falls within the scope of the defendant’s duty to the plaintiff.

 Dog bite laws are actually even worse for the owner than the classic res ipse loquitur situation.
-After all, as a matter of strict liability, you might get bitten only because you pulled a gun on the dog.
+After all, you might get bitten only because you pulled a gun on the dog, or kicked the mutt, or something like that.
 No matter: strict liability says that the dog and his or her owner are at fault.

 Today’s case is an excellent example of what usually happens.
 Latasha Maupin was squirrel hunting with her boyfriend out in the woods when she cut across Roland Tankersley’s land, on a path she had long used with the Tankersley clan’s permission.